sythanhho/quotes/index.md

 > - Yogi Berra
 >"In theory there is no difference between theory and practice.
 In practice there is."
 > - C.S.
 Lewis
 >"There are far, far better things ahead than any we leave behind."
+> - Rumi
+>"Forget safety.
+Live where you fear to live.
+Destroy your reputation.
+Be notorious."